Weather

 Weather Object Prototype

-This is an example of the weather object returned by Hologram:
+This is an example of the weather objects returned by Hologram:

 {